OPEN ASSIST EXPERIENCE

 May 15th – Deadline for proposals submission

 June 15th – Notification of the acceptance

-July 15th – Extended deadline for Early Bird conference registration
+July 15th – Deadline for Early Bird conference registration

 July 15th – Deadline for handout submission